 Students have even shared clues using the 5 themes of Geography on a mystery Flipgrid with students in South Carolina!
 This week, another Mystery Flipgrid location is in the works!
 I am not allowed to reveal the location but it is a very special librarian that everyone loves to connect with!

 We are also excited to see what adventures the following librarians will share with us who have recently received an LTB:

 After receiving and connecting with our school library, we make it up to you about what you would like to do next.
 Many of the LEGO Travel Buddies continue to explore.
 For example, our Hawaiian LTB "Hoa Hele", has traveled over 40,000 miles and is planning an African Safari next!
-You may choose to pass it on to another librarian, also a wonderful option.
+You may choose to pass it on to another teacher or librarian, also a wonderful option.
 We just ask that they stay in touch and share their adventures.
 Please use the #LEGOTravelBuddy hashtag and @AliSchilpp so we can follow you!
 Our school system only allows access to Twitter, so this is a way for us to connect in school where we all have internet access!

 There are so many more librarians that I would love to connect with.
 Is there a LEGO Buddy in your future?
 Here at NMS, we are always seeking out new friends and adventures!
 Let us know if you would like to collaborate/connect with us!